ydkmlt84/Maintainerr_docs/docs/Rules.md

 #### Disabling rules & manual collections

 In case you want to manage the collection manually, or with another program, there's the possibility to disable Maintainerr's collection system by specifying a manual collection.
-Maintainerr will sync all media added/removed from the Plex collection into it's internal collection.
+Maintainerr will sync all media added/removed from the Plex collection into its internal collection.

 !!! warning
     If media is excluded in Maintainerr, but is added manually to the Plex collection, the exclude will be ignored.

-Additionally, you can disable the rule system by unchecking the 'use rules' checkbox.
+Additionally, you can disable the rule system by unchecking the *use rules* checkbox.

 ## Adding rules

-Adding a rule is done by using the `Add` button next to a section title.
+Adding a rule is done by using the *Add* button next to a section title.
 If the button is not available, it means your current rule isn't finished yet.

 A rule consists of at least 4 values.
 If the `second value` contains a custom value, a `custom value` parameter will also pop up.